-\begin{rem} A multiplicative vector-valued form on a Lie groupoid determines (and, under appropriate connectedness assumptions, is determined by) certain \emph{infinitesimal data}, the associated \emph{Spencer operator} \cite{Craini:multiplicativeforms} (see also \cite{Drummond:DifferentialformsinVBG} for a more general case).
-For instance, the Spencer operator of a multiplicative LBG-valued $1$-form $\theta \in \Omega^1 (G, L)$ is the pair $(D_\theta, \ell_\theta)$ where $\ell_\theta \colon A \to L_M$, just as above, is the restriction of $\theta$ to $L_M$, while $D_\theta \colon \Gamma (A) \to \Omega^1 (M, L_M)$ is the differential operator defined by
+\begin{rem} A multiplicative vector valued form on a Lie groupoid determines (and, under appropriate connectedness assumptions, is determined by) certain \emph{infinitesimal data}, the associated \emph{Spencer operator} \cite{Craini:multiplicativeforms} (see also \cite{Drummond:DifferentialformsinVBG} for a more general case).
+For instance, the Spencer operator of a multiplicative $L$-valued $1$-form $\theta \in \Omega^1 (G, L)$ is the pair $(D_\theta, \ell_\theta)$ where $\ell_\theta \colon A \to L_M$, just as above, is the restriction of $\theta$ to $A$, while $D_\theta \colon \Gamma (A) \to \Omega^1 (M, L_M)$ is the differential operator defined by